kanboard/kanboard/doc/vagrant.markdown

 - `vagrant up centos6`
 - `vagrant up freebsd10`

-Any specific configuration have to done manually (Postgres or Mysql).
+Any specific configuration has to be done manually (Postgres or Mysql).